TO BE PUBLISHED July 2022

 This conference focuses on the way forward for reducing the environmental impact of the UK higher education sector.

-The discussion comes with commitments published by UUK in Confronting the climate emergency - with pledges from UK universities to set targets in line with government reduction aims for emissions under their own control, and those that come indirectly from commissioned goods and services.
+Delegates will examine the implications of commitments published by UUK in Confronting the climate emergency - with pledges from UK universities to set targets in line with Government carbon reduction targets for emissions under their own control, and those that come indirectly from commissioned goods and services.

 Overall, areas for discussion include options and next steps for:

-- the estate & operations - reducing campus emissions ◦ identification & measurement ◦ procurement & working with suppliers ◦ support ◦ financial impacts of sustainable practices
+- the estate and operations - reducing campus emissions - identification and measurement - procurement - working with suppliers - support - financial impacts of sustainable practices

-- investment, finances & sustainability - sustainable & responsible investment ◦ divestment ◦ protecting financial stability ◦ impact of the pandemic & proposed changes to HE funding
+- investment, finances and sustainability - sustainable and responsible investment - divestment - protecting financial stability - impact of the pandemic and proposed changes to HE funding

-- strategic direction - planning & implementation for environmental sustainability ◦ best practice ◦ knowledge exchange & sector coordination ◦ alignment with wider policy
+- strategic direction - planning and implementation for environmental sustainability - best practice - knowledge exchange and sector coordination - alignment with wider policy

 We are pleased to be able to include keynote sessions with Professor James Longhurst, Assistant Vice Chancellor: Environment and Sustainability, UWE Bristol, and Chair, EUAC; Professor Judith Petts, Vice-Chancellor, University of Plymouth; and Chair, Universities UK Climate Task and Finish Group; and Alison Robinson, Deputy Executive Chair and Director of Corporate Affairs, Natural Environment Research Council.